Stay in touch

 INVESTED IN HIGH CONVICTION INVESTMENTS

-Selective new commitments to both existing and new manager relationships
+12 new fund commitments to both existing and new manager relationships